 Most officially licensed Xbox controllers are immediately compatible with Windows PCs as Microsoft is the manufacturer behind them both.

-Unfortunately, PlayStation controllers will likely require additional software or adapters in order to plug in and play.
+Unfortunately, PlayStation controllers will likely require additional software or adapters to plug in and play.

 However, if you play your racing games through Steam, then you can connect a PS5 DualSense by going to Steam > Settings > Controller > General Controller Settings and selecting PlayStation configuration when you plug in your device.